twofortyfouram/android-plugin-client-sdk-for-locale/README.md

 * 4.0.0: Remove strings and resources that were previously used by AbstractLocalePluginActivity and AbstractLocaleFragmentPluginActivity.
 * 4.0.1: Fix visibility of Activity onPostCreate().
 Thanks @ddykhoff for reporting this issue!
 * 4.0.2: Fix async plug-in settings.
 Thanks @giech for reporting this issue!
+* 4.0.3: Fix compatibility with AAPT2 in Android Gradle Plugin 3.0.0-alpha2.